arkq/bluez-alsa/doc/bluealsa-cli.1.rst

 list-services
     Print a list of all running BlueALSA D-Bus service names, one per line.

+status
+    Print BlueALSA daemon runtime properties.
+The properties include status and configuration, and are printed one per line, in the format 'Property Name: Value'.

 info *PCM_PATH*
     Print the properties and available codecs of the given PCM.
     The properties are printed one per line, in the format